ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 #[locality("Remote")]
 struct FireCommand(bool);
 ```
-## Movement
+## User Input Movement
 Now we need to create functions from both client side and server side for movement input.
 The client side will need to send the message to the server whereas the server side need to update the entity.
 The next two section will describe each side of the code.

 ### Before we start working on client side...
-We need to add more crates into the plugin to add features such as keyboard/control input and frametime.
+We need to add more crates into the plugin to add features such as keyboard/control input, frametime, and random number generator.
 In the beginning of the code, add/update the following code.
 ```rust
 // Add libraries from the cimvr_engine_interface crate use cimvr_engine_interface::{make_app_state, pcg::Pcg, pkg_namespace, prelude::*, FrameTime};